npanuhin/GitHub-Language-Bar/README.dev.md

     ```
 3. . . .
 There is no 3rd step, you are all set!
 Your bar should appear in a few seconds.<br>

-    The next steps are optional, but I suggest [enabling private repositories](#enable-private-repositories) so that people can see your true language use across all of your repositories, not just the public ones.
+    The next steps are optional, but I suggest [enabling private repositories](#enable-private-repositories) so that people can see your true language usage across all of your repositories, not just the public ones.

     You can also [customize](#Customize) your new language bar in various ways.
 If you have any questions, [don't hesitate to ask](https://github.com/npanuhin/GitHub-Language-Bar/issues/new)!

 ## Enable private repositories

-1. Generate a new **repo**-scoped personal access token and add it to your repository:
+1. Generate a new **repo**-scoped personal access token:
     - Go to https://github.com/settings/tokens/new
     - Name the token as you like, e.g. `Language-Bar-token`
     - Set `Expiration` date to `No Expiration`